balena-os/jetson-flash/docs/jetson-nano.md

 These are the flashing instructions for the Jetson Nano SD-CARD Developers Kit.
 For the list of other balena-supported Jetson devices [See here](../README.md#instructions).

-Note that this is for the Jetson Nano Developer Kit with an on-module SD card slot, **not** the [Jetson Nano eMMC](jetson-nano-emmc.md), which does not have an SD card slot on the module itself.
+Note that this is for the Jetson Nano Developer Kit with an on-module SD card slot and 4GB RAM, **not** the [Jetson Nano eMMC](jetson-nano-emmc.md), which does not have an SD card slot on the module itself.

 ## L4T/balenaOS/jetson-flash compatibility